Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

 \subsubsection{Simulation setting}

-We simulated a gene expression study with $K=3$ subtypes to evaluate the performance of the GuidedBayesianClustering and to compare with the BayesianClustering (i.e., the sparse Gaussian mixture model, Section~\ref{sec:SparseGaussianMixtureModel}).
-To mimic the multifaceted clustering configurations defined by different sets of genes, we simulated intrinsic genes which define disease-related subtype clusters, confounding impacted genes which define other configurations of clusters (non-disease-related), and noise genes (i.e., housekeeping genes).
-Correlated gene structures \citep{huo2016meta} were simulated for intrinsic genes and confounding impacted genes to best preserve the complex structure of genomic data.
-In addition, we generated a continuous outcome variable related to the intrinsic genes as the clinical guidance.
-Below is the detailed simulation data generation process.
+A gene expression study with $K=3$ subtypes was simulated to evaluate the performance of the GuidedBayesianClustering and compare it with the BayesianClustering (i.e., the sparse Gaussian mixture model, Section~\ref{sec:SparseGaussianMixtureModel}).
+To mimic the multifaceted clustering configurations defined by different gene sets, we simulated intrinsic genes that define disease-related subtype clusters, confounding influence genes that define other clustering configurations (not related to disease), and noise genes (i.e., housekeeping genes).
+We modeled correlated gene structures for intrinsic genes and confounding impacted genes to best capture the complex structure of genomic data.
+Additionally, a continuous outcome variable related to the intrinsic genes was generated as the clinical guidance.
+Below is the detailed simulation data generation process, which was also similarly described elsewhere \citep{huo2016meta, huo2017integrative, meng2022outcome}.

-\begin{enumerate}[(a)] \item Intrinsic genes. \begin{enumerate}[1.] \item Simulate $K=3$ disease-related subtypes.
-For each subtype $k (1 \le k \le K)$, simulate $N_k \sim \mbox{POI}(100)$ subjects, where $\mbox{POI}$ denotes the Poisson distribution.
-The total number of subjects in the study is $N=\sum_k N_k$.
+\begin{enumerate}[(a)] \item Intrinsic genes. \begin{enumerate}[1.] \item Generate $K=3$ disease-related subtypes.
+Generate $N_k \sim \mbox{POI}(100)$ patients for each subtype $k (1 \le k \le K)$, where $\mbox{POI}$ indicates a Poisson distribution.
+In the simulation, the total number of patients is $N=\sum_k N_k$.

-\item Simulate $M=20$ gene modules.
-Denote $n_m$ as the number of gene features in module $m$ ($1 \le m \le M$).
-Sample $n_m \sim \mbox{POI}(20)$.
-Repeat this for all $M$ modules, and on average there will be 400 intrinsic genes.
+\item Generate $M=20$ gene modules.
+Generate $n_m \sim \mbox{POI}(20)$, where $n_m$ indicates the number of gene features of module $m$ ($1 \le m \le M$).
+Repeat this procedure for all $M$ modules, which will result in 400 intrinsic genes on average.